ARES, Let's Encrypt and New Atomic FAQ

 Last Updated -

-On Feb 1 2018 Pagely will begin a gradual roll out of ARES.
-We will be reaching out to existing customers to arrange an upgrade window to switch you over.
+On Feb 1 2018 Pagely began a roll-out of ARES to existing customers.
+We are reaching out each customer to arrange an upgrade window to switch over.
 If you would like to expedite this process you are certainly welcome to open a ticket for us to screen your configuration and set up a time to switch.

 What is the ARES Web Application Gateway?